Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees: Proposed Method

-\paragraph{An efficient algorithm for calculating node features.} To compute $\phi(T(v), \mathcal{U})$ and $\phi(T(v'), \mathcal{U})$, one must know all types of complete subtrees that appear in $T(v)$ and $T(v')$.
-Enumerating all types of complete subtrees and searching each from the WL subtree necessitates high time complexity.
-Therefore, we propose an efficient algorithm.
-The approach is to design a hash function that maps each complete subtree to an integer value when visiting $v$ in post-order depth-first search~(DFS).
-The Schwartz--Zippel lemma can provide an upper bound on the probability that the values of two multivariate polynomials agree under given conditions.
-Our idea is to let each complete subtree have its multivariate polynomial.
-If we can prove that the upper bound on the collision probability of the polynomial values can be suppressed to a very low quantity, then each polynomial value can be regarded as a hash value.
+\paragraph{A fast algorithm for \boldsymbol{$L_1$}-TED.} To compute $\phi(T(v), \mathcal{U})$ and $\phi(T(v'), \mathcal{U})$, one must know all types of complete subtrees that appear in $T(v)$ and $T(v')$.
+However, enumerating all types of complete subtrees and searching each one from the WL subtree requires a high computational cost.
+Therefore, we propose an efficient algorithm that involves designing a hash function, mapping each complete subtree to an integer value during a post-order depth-first search (DFS) of the WL subtree.
+Lemma~\ref{lemma:sz} provides an upper bound on the probability that the values of two multivariate polynomials agree under its given conditions.
+Our idea is to assign a polynomial to each complete subtree.
+If we can demonstrate that the collision probability between polynomial values can be significantly reduced to a negligible level, then any polynomial value can serve as a hash value.